 Theory and Method

-The following published articles address the rationale and practice of the Scholars Hebrew Bible.
-(The project was previously named the Oxford Hebrew Bible.)
+The following published articles address the rationale and practice of The Hebrew Bible: A Critical Edition.
+(The project was previously named The Oxford Hebrew Bible.)
 The highlighted titles are available as PDF files.

 Ronald Hendel, "The Oxford Hebrew Bible: Prologue to a New Critical Edition."
 Vetus Testamentum 58 (2008): 324-51.

 Ronald Hendel, "The Oxford Hebrew Bible: Its Aims and a Response to Criticisms."
 Hebrew Bible and Ancient Israel 2 (2013): 63-99.

 Sidnie White Crawford, Jan Joosten, and Eugene Ulrich, "Sample Editions of the Oxford Hebrew Bible: Deuteronomy 32:1-9, 1 Kings 11:1-8, and Jeremiah 27:1-10 (34 G)."
 Vetus Testamentum 58 (2008): 352-66.